CAcertOrg/cacert-infradocs/docs/systems/email.rst

 @cacert.org with IMAPs and POP3s access to their accounts.
 The system provides the API part of the CAcert community self service system.

-The database on this container is used by :doc:`webmail` too.

 Administration
 ==============